Zermatt regularly updates the safety measures and opening dates for this summer and winter to ensure the safety of visitors.

 Since April 2021 restaurants, cafes, sports centres and cinemas in Zermatt have been open for dining outside on the many terraces available.
 In May, indoor dining was allowed again.

-The great news is that from June 26, even more restrictions will be lifted:
+From June 26, even more restrictions were lifted:

 The reopening steps introduced on 19 April and 31 May have not had a negative impact on the development of COVID-19 in Switzerland.
 Case numbers and hospital admissions…are continuing to fall sharply.
 In addition, around half of the adult population will be fully vaccinated by the end of June.Federal Office of Public Health

-Restaurants and large events will have no limits on numbers from 26 June.
+Restaurants and large events have had no limits on numbers since 26 June.
 Guests in restaurants have to remain seated and socially distanced from other groups.
 As in the UK, masks must be worn until seated.
 Clubs and discos can open to those with a valid Covid certificate only.

 There are no limits on the number of skiers allowed on the slopes.
 However, gondolas and cable cars are limited to 2/3 of total capacity.
 Masks are required in all public areas, on all lifts, public transport and queues.